Axanthic-Game-Studios/Lands-of-Icaria/LOG.md

 - Scrollshelf Blocks for each Wood Type
 - Herb, Pan, Pot, Spoon and Towel Holder for each Wood Type
 - Candle, Flower Pot, Mortar, Pot, Basins and Raised Basins Countertop for each Wood Type
+- Cupboard Blocks and Cupboard Blocks with Dishes, Flasks, Pots and a Vase for each Wood Type
 - Bathtub Blocks for each Wood Type
 - Amphora Block dropping Fermented Fish and Fermented Snull Cream Loot
 - Rugs